dylan-lang/testworks/documentation/users-guide/source/usage.rst

 -----

 Tests contain assertions and arbitrary code needed to support those assertions.
-Each test is part of a suite.
+Each test may be part of a suite.
 Use the :macro:`test-definer` macro to define a test:

 .. code-block:: dylan